pat-alt/dotfiles/README.md

 ```

 > **Note**
-You may also have to run `config restore` which will overwrite existing files (caution!).
+You may also have to run `config restore .` which will overwrite existing files (caution!).

+### Local Setup

+In some cases, you may want to use local configurations that only apply to the local system and should not be shared across platforms.
+To specify such configurations, use the `$HOME/local.sh` file.
+If this file does not exist, it will automatically be created the first time `.zshrc` or `.bashrc` are sourced.